nazimur-rahiman/sparkle-dental/site/content/services/_index.md

       8. Oral cancer screenings: Regular oral cancer screenings are important, especially for the elderly population, as the risk of oral cancer increases with age.
 Early detection can significantly improve treatment outcomes.

+      【﻿ＦＡＱＳ】

+      1. Will you be able to come home for ental consultation?

-      If you have an immobile elderly family member in need of home dental care, or emergency dental care, rest assured that we can arrange suitable and practical services to be delivered in the comfort of their own home
+      Ans: Yes, If you have an immobile elderly family member in need of home dental care, or emergency dental care, rest assured that we can arrange suitable and practical services to be delivered in the comfort of their own home

+      2. Can older adults get dental implants or dentures?

+      Ans: Yes, dental implants and dentures are viable tooth replacement options for older adults, providing improved oral function and restoring confidence in their smiles.

       If you have any additional questions or need further assistance, please feel free to contact Sparkle Dental Clinic at  𝟗𝟎𝟒𝟑𝟏𝟗𝟑𝟎𝟐𝟏.
 We are dedicated to providing you with the support and information you require.